- China Essentials

 Located on the intersection of three rivers, Guangzhou is home to 15 million people.
 It’s one of China’s world trade centers and is a busy, crowded, modern city.
 You need to like big cities if you’re going to travel to Guangzhou.

 Visiting Guangzhou is exciting.
-The city’s always busy, there’s always something to do, and the locals are used to seeing foreigners, which makes getting around easier.
+There’s always something to do, and the locals are used to seeing foreigners.

 But it isn’t all good.
 Guangzhou is known as a factory city, the place where import and export companies store and distribute their goods.
 That’s why you’ll see a lot of ugly gray buildings and industrial areas in Guangzhou.

 Guangzhou is an ancient city.
 Although a lot of that history has been lost, its age is still evident once you hit the city streets.